webuild-community/advent-of-sharing/2022/day-03.md

 - Do những lý do trên nên việc set weight cho dấu cũng rất khó, to quá thì mất cân đối chữ, nhỏ quá thì nó không hoà hợp với font

 Làm font tiếng Việt mà nói cũng là một loại nghệ thuật

+**Comment from @thien:**

+Tã and Tễu is the unit test of font design in Vietnamese :laughing:

+“Lift” -> English has same problems but the “conflicts” are often of the same shapes e.g. the horizontal bar of f and t can be perfectly connected in the famous ligature “ft”.
+Meanwhile, “~” and “T” are not of the same shape, or not even aligned

+Fun fact: Donny Trương là advisor của Inter on Vietnamese :adore: that’s why: https://twitter.com/_thiendo/status/1403915963326627840?s=46&t=HgJF1UeHuJod_aB7tIpYBg